January 15, 2019 3 min read

 The most effective, successful videos are the ones that clearly and thoroughly explain the technique or product.
 "I try to keep the chit-chat as minimal as possible," says Gardner.
 "Imagining the viewer as a customer in a store needing my advice, really helps me cut a lot of fluff out of videos and helps keep me on track while I'm filming."
 In other words, skip the lengthy anecdote about your jaunt to Vegas last weekend, unless it's really short, and somehow relevant to what the tutorial is explaining.

-Editing is super important in beauty tutorials because there are certain steps that can be sped up or demonstrated fairly quickly, i.e. no one needs to watch the process of you drying your hair with the NuMe Signature Hair Dryer in real time after you've shown the initial blow out technique.
+Editing is super important when you make beauty video tutorials because there are certain steps that can be sped up or demonstrated fairly quickly, i.e. no one needs to watch the process of you drying your hair with the NuMe Signature Hair Dryer in real time after you've shown the initial blow out technique.
 Determine the length of the video by determining the most important elements.
 Gardner explains, "The length isn't as important as actually making sure that the viewer can walk away and either replicate the technique or have a complete understanding of a product before deciding to make a purchase."
 So find a good editor you can rely on or even better, become an editing whiz yourself.

 The next step is to take on the Youtube sphere and share your talents with the world!
 Your passion will radiate through the screen and all that hard work will pay off.
 Share your thoughts with us on IG @NuMeHair or sign up for our newsletter at NuMehair.com for hair tips and exclusive offers.